 LETTER FROM OUR PRESIDENT

-I am grateful to share my college experience with so many wonderful women.
-Our successes have come from the support of family, friends, and alumnae.
-Without that support, we would not be able to live, learn, and lead with purpose for a lifetime.
+The gratitude I have for the women I get to share my college experience with is insurmountable.
+Our successes have come from the endless support from family, friends, and alumnae.
+Without that support, we would not be able to live, learn and lead with purpose for a lifetime.

 Delta Love and Mine,

 Establish a perpetual bond of friendship among its members

 The Delta Omega chapter of Delta Delta Delta was established at Louisiana State University on February 27, 1934.
 The Delta Omega chapter entitles its members to a perpetual bond of friendship and prides itself on the motto:

 Our chapter is acknowledged for its outstanding involvement with St. Jude Children’s Research Hospital year after year.
 The girls of Delta Omega strive to be sincere, genuine, and to achieve excellence while always upholding the overall values of Delta Delta Delta.